 Dental Bridges – What you need to know.

-When needed this type of fixed dental prosthesis can replace more than one missing tooth.
-Being held in place by the patient’s own teeth located on the side of the missing one (or by implants if that’s the case), bridges are considered permanent and hard to remove.
+When needed, the bridge can replace more than one missing teeth.
+Firmly held in place by the patient’s own teeth located on the side of the missing one (or by implants if that’s the case), bridges are considered to be permanent and hard to remove.

 - Filing down the 2 healthy teeth on the sides of the gap or placing artificial roots of titanium metal which are meant to hold the bridge down in case there are no viable teeth in the vicinity of the gap.